-Once you have a true understanding of the actual figures associated with each risk, you can perform root cause analysis to identify the high-risk areas for your organisation.
-Benchmarking the frequency and severity of accidents against your peers will support risk management and indicate which preventive measures should be given priority.
+When the organisation has a true understanding of the actual figures associated with each risk, it can begin to perform root cause analysis to identify high-risk areas.
+Benchmarking the frequency and severity of accidents will support risk management and indicate which preventive measures should be given priority.